 Novel gold-based compounds

-Undertaken with the support of the Marie Skłodowska-Curie (MSC) programme, the PhoRAu project developed compounds based on gold(III) decorated with radioisotopes.
+Undertaken with the support of the Marie Skłodowska-Curie Actions programme, the PhoRAu project developed compounds based on gold(III) decorated with radioisotopes.
 Researchers wanted to understand when and how gold(III) prodrugs are converted to gold(I) drugs.
-“Indeed, this promising class of molecules can result in novel cytotoxicity mechanisms, as they can potentially undergo controlled reduction into gold(I) compounds in cell compartments,” explains the MSC research fellow Alessio Terenzi.
+“Indeed, this promising class of molecules can result in novel cytotoxicity mechanisms, as they can potentially undergo controlled reduction into gold(I) compounds in cell compartments,” explains the Marie Skłodowska-Curie research fellow Alessio Terenzi.
 Researchers wanted to combine therapy with imaging capabilities, so they labelled the gold prodrugs with radioactive iodide.
 This allowed monitoring of the biodistribution of the prodrug in vivo via positron emission tomography (PET), similarly to the radioactive fluoride labelled glucose used for imaging tumours in oncology.
 Unlike traditional strategies where radionuclides are covalently attached to organic molecules, PhoRAu scientists used inorganic reactivity to perform the labelling.
 Importantly, this straightforward inorganic reaction between the radioactive iodide and gold(I) led to the formation of the desired gold(III) prodrug that they wished to produce.
 They also investigated the thermodynamic, kinetic and redox properties of these gold(III) complexes in aqueous solution and in the presence of biological molecules.
 Biodistribution studies of the gold(III) prodrugs allowed scientists to monitor the gold reduction process in vivo and understand how gold(III) complexes are metabolised and activated.
 Following PET imaging, the gold(III) prodrug accumulated in the major organs, such as lungs, kidneys and liver, through the blood circulation.
 Intriguingly, the gold(III) prodrug was not immediately reduced to its gold(I) analogue, but reached some organs in its oxidised form, providing important insight into gold-based therapeutics.

 PhoRAu, gold, metal-based drugs, cancer, radioactive iodide, labelling, PET imaging, photodynamic therapy